nexusecurus/blockterms/blockterms/glossary.md

 ### POW (Proof of Work)
 A consensus algorithm used in blockchains to validate transactions and secure the network by requiring participants (miners) to solve complex mathematical problems.

+### Plotting
+Plotting is the process of creating cryptographic files, called "plots," on storage devices.
+These plots are used in the proof-of-space consensus mechanism to participate in farming, where farmers compete for rewards based on available disk space.
+The more plots a farmer has, the higher their chances of winning rewards.
+Plotting is resource-intensive and involves generating large files that are stored and queried for matching challenges on the network.

 ### Private Blockchain
 A blockchain that restricts access to selected participants, often used by businesses or organizations for internal operations.
 Private blockchains offer enhanced security and efficiency but are less decentralized.